-When I pressed charges against my husband for illegally recording me nude without my consent it wasn't written in the police report that it took me an entire week from finding the video until I called finally the police.
-Apparently, those facts aren't relevant when reporting on a and to a crime.
+When I pressed charges against my husband for illegally recording me nude without my consent it wasn't written in the police report that it took me an entire week from finding the video until I finally called the police.
+Apparently, those facts aren't relevant when reporting on a/to a crime (/s).
 I wanted to tell her though, it was so fresh, I wanted to tell the young officer that I hadn't slept in a week contemplating calling the police on my husband, the father of my children.
 I wanted to tell her my mind was tortured, going back and forth between the magnitude of the situation, my morals, my belief system, my innate personality of justice and fairness...
 I then started the self-attacks, self-questioning - "you're just angry, Cake, don't press charges; He made a mistake, he'll apologize; You will be the reason your children hate you, Cake, because you sent their father to jail".

 I can't math but 7x24= a lot of hours to be in your head contemplating if you are about to change someone's life out of revenge or justice.
 I kept circling around the question of WHAT AM I SEEKING?
 WHAT AM I FOCUSING ON?